-The area of site coverage above that threshold would be in the order of one half to two thirds.
-This applies where a building is in the order of a third higher than buildings on adjoining sites and immediately across the street, and affects those parts of the building extending above that height.
+The area of site coverage above that threshold would be in the order of one half to two-thirds.
+This applies where a building is in the order of a third higher than the height of buildings on adjoining sites and immediately across the street, and affects those parts of the building extending above that height.
+This height threshold varies within and between the 'High' and 'Low' cities.
+In the Low City, four storeys might be taken as a base height threshold, except where adjoining buildings are heritage listed or the site adjoins a public open space other than a street.